erik404/Jafu/README.md

 * configuration:

         1. Rename config.php.dist to config.php
-        2. Change the value of 'defaultSaveLocation' in config.php to the default save location on your system.
+        2. Change the value of 'defaultSaveLocation' in config.php to the default save location on your system
         3. [OPTIONAL] Change the response/error messages in config.php

         Requires: >=php v5.6.0